Discharge Instructions for Acute Kidney Injury

 - Practice good personal hygiene.
 This is especially important if you have a catheter in place when you leave the hospital.
 Doing so helps keep you safe from infection.

-- Take your medications exactly as directed.
+- Take your medicines exactly as directed.

 - You may require frequent blood and urine tests to monitor your kidney function.